New California law took effect January 1, 2020.

 This change took effect on January 1, 2020, and arbitration agreements signed before that will be subject to the prohibition.

-2020 California Employment Law Update #1: Arbitration in the Workplace
+The full 2020 California Employment Law Update series:

 Jeanine DeBacker of McPharlin Sprinkles & Thomas LLP represents employers throughout Northern California when employees sue for harassment, wrongful termination, discrimination and not getting paid correctly.
 She also advises clients on how to avoid getting sued in the first place.
 Jeanine conducts trainings for employees on harassment prevention and maintaining a respectful workplace.
 Finally, Jeanine is a neutral workplace investigator.